-To do that, Buddhists believe, one has to be able to see the world with clarity, with detachment and calmness.
+To do that, Buddhists believe, one has to be able to see the world with clarity and detachment.
+Those are acquired through a set of practices.
 There are no gods or spirits to invoke for help.
-Buddhism is a path of self-development that requires practitioners to take responsibility for themselves.
+Buddhism is a path of self-development.
+And it requires practitioners to take responsibility for themselves.

 Buddha, real name Siddhartha Gautama, is not seen as a god.
 He is a human that found Liberation through practice.
 Anyone can follow his path and become an enlightened being, aka a Buddha.

 One of the fundamentals of this atheistic religion is not harming any beings.
 So Jains are vegetarians.
-And some go as far as covering their mouths with a cloth all day, so they will not accidentally swallow an insect.
-And are very careful when walking, to avoid stepping on crawlers.
+And some even cover their mouths with a cloth all day so they will not accidentally swallow an insect.
+And they are very careful when walking, to avoid stepping on crawlers.

 Humans live in the middle world

 The beings in the heavenly spheres are not creator divinities.
 They, simply, are purified souls, an end product of humanity.
-They may be worshiped if desired.
-The point of the worship being that the adept focuses on the good qualities of those souls, and by doing so they may bring forth those virtues into their own lives.
+Those heavenly beings may be worshiped if desired.
+The point of the worship being that the adept focuses on the good qualities of those souls.
+And by doing so, they may bring forth those virtues into their own lives.

-Jainism started in India, it has no known founder, and was already around 2,700 years ago.
-Today it has 4 million adepts, most of whom live in India.
+Jainism started in India.
+It has no known founder and was already around 2,700 years ago.
+Today, it has 4 million adepts, most of whom live in India.

 Confucius (551-479 BC) believed some men were better than others.
 But all men, he thought, were born equal, and it was through self-discipline that some became morally superior.

 Some Confucianist virtues are consideration, kindness, love, harmony, righteousness, trustworthiness, and a distaste for excess.